Raymond, Alberta: Visible minorities

 As of 2006, approximately 3.0% of the town's population were visible minorities.
 Of those minorities, 50 people identified themselves as Japanese, 40 as Black, and 10 as South Asian.

-Indigenous

-In 2006, there were 110 Indigenous Canadians resident in the town.

 Religion

 A majority of Raymondites are members of the LDS Church.
 In the town, the church has built four meetinghouses, which house eleven separate congregations and which form one stake.
 (The church's closest temple, the Cardston Alberta Temple, is located 60 kilometres (37 mi) southwest in Cardston.)
 Raymond also has Baptist, Mennonite, and United Church of Canada congregations.
 Until its temple was relocated to Lethbridge in 2006, the Raymond Buddhist Church was the oldest continually used Buddhist sanctuary in Canada.

 Charitable giving

 Statistics Canada has reported that Raymond ranks among the top five communities in Canada for the highest level of charitable donations per capita, which is partially due to the town population's high rate of tithes given to the LDS Church.